shaguniitb/ath-hugo/content/lab.md

 description: The Social Computing Lab in the School of Communication and Information at Rutgers University.
 ---

 The Social Computing Lab is based out of the School of Communication and Information at Rutgers University.
 Our goal is to **make the internet fairer, safer, and more inclusive**.
-Our current focus is on critically evaluating the design and technology behind social media systems.
 We contribute empirical evidence that guides design and policy solutions to improve platform governance.

 ## Ongoing projects